markup-theme/markup-theme/markup_rst/source/rst.rst

 Admonitions are notes and warnings, and other types of alerts to give to readers.
 Use notes for a simple callout and warnings for things that will break if not followed correctly.
 Use the other adminitions sparingly, or at least in a consistent manner.

+This is an example pull request.
+Type type:

+#.
+List
+#.
+List
+#.
+List

 .. format-content-admonitions-end